 A flash of fire engine red might just be the scarlet Honeyeater, a streak of emerald green a King Parrot, the chorus of the distinctive Whipbird and the grey Shrikethrush are just some of the 200 plus bird species spotted in the park.

-Take a stroll and take in the vistas, sounds and smells of mangrove-lined riverbanks, wallum heath, swamp banksia, wallum banksia, tea tree wetlands, eucalypt forests and spectacular wildflowers and bird life throughout August to October (when everything is in full bloom).
+Take a stroll and take in the views, sounds and smells of mangrove-lined riverbanks, wallum heath, swamp banksia, wallum banksia, tea tree wetlands, eucalypt forests and spectacular wildflowers and bird life throughout August to October (when everything is in full bloom).

-If you’ve got some great shots from this hike, I’d love to see them!
-Please upload your .jpg files here to help inspire other hikers and show off the beauty of the trail.
+Got some great shots from this hike?
+Upload your photos here to inspire others and show off the beauty of the trail!

-A quick note: Uploading your photos doesn’t mean you lose ownership.
-You’ll be credited for any photos you share, and you can request to have them removed at any time.
+Uploading your photos doesn’t mean you lose ownership.
+You can be credited for your contributions, and you can request removal at any time.

-Similar trails nearby
+Similar walks nearby

 Favourite